Estonia has established basic broadband coverage throughout the country. The Estonian Digital Agenda sets ambitious targets for 2030.

 EstWin project

 In 2009, the Ministry of Economic Affairs and Communications and the Estonian Association of Information Technology and Telecommunications (ITL) founded the Estonian Broadband Development Foundation (ELASA) to implement the EstWin project and to give all residential houses, businesses and authorities a chance to connect to the next-generation broadband network with a transmission speed up to 100 Mbps.
 These investments are intended to stimulate complementary deployments of last-mile connections by commercial telecom operators.
-The project rolled out approx. 7.000 km of fibre backhaul networks in rural areas and settlements with less than 10,000 inhabitants, where optical networks did not previously exist and where operators had no previous plans to install them.
+The project rolled out approximately 7.000 km of fibre backhaul networks in rural areas and settlements with less than 10,000 inhabitants, where optical networks did not previously exist and where operators had no previous plans to install them.
 EstWin is funded inter alia from European Structural and Investment Funds (ESIF).
 The implemented and planned parts of the network are visualised on the online map.
 The EstWin project is nearing completion, the backhaul network is almost finalised, and only small part of southeast Estonia remains to be covered.

 Data on broadband development and technologies in Estonia

-For the latest data on broadband coverage, subscriptions and penetrations, coverage of different broadband technologies and costs check the scoreboard reports and the country reports of the Digital Economy & Society Index (DESI).
+For the latest data on broadband coverage, subscriptions and penetrations, coverage of different broadband technologies check the country reports of the Digital Economy & Society Index (DESI).

 Spectrum assignments for wireless broadband

-For details on harmonised spectrum assignments consult the European 5G Observatory.
+For details on harmonised spectrum assignments, please consult the European 5G Observatory report.

 National and EU publications and press documents